Rahulsharma0810/notes-rvsharma-com/LLM/MCP Server.md

 You can think of it like this — for example, you want to create a **Travel Planning Agent**.
 Let’s say you’d like to go to **Singapore**.

+Basically MCP is a way to integrate with other Tools APIs.
+For example Airbnb Api, Booking.
+Com, Accuweather APIs.

 The agent first interacts with a **weather API**.
 If it finds the weather is good for a vacation, it then goes to a **flights API** for price searches, and then to a **hotel booking API**.

 Once it finds that flights and hotels are available on the same day, it proceeds with the booking.